KaranThakkarNEUOrg/webapp/README.md

 # Project Description

 This project is a web application that allows users to register, login, and manage their profile.
 The application is built using Node.js, Express.js, and MySQL.
-The application is deployed on GCP using Terraform and Packer.
+The application is deployed on GCP using Terraform and Packer

 # Project setup Commands